Griffith J. Griffith

 Griffith Jenkins Griffith (January 4, 1850 – July 6, 1919) was a Welsh-born American industrialist and philanthropist.
-After amassing a significant fortune from a mining syndicate in the 1880s, Griffith donated 3015 acre to the City of Los Angeles which became Griffith Park, and he bequeathed the money to build the park's Greek Theatre and Griffith Observatory.
+After amassing a significant fortune from mining speculation in the 1870s-80s, Griffith and his wife, Christina, in 1896 donated 3015 acre to the City of Los Angeles that became Griffith Park, and he later bequeathed the money to build the park's Greek Theatre and Griffith Observatory.
 Griffith's legacy was marred by his notorious shooting of his wife in 1903, a crime for which he served a year and nine months in prison.

 Life

 Career and philanthropy

-Griffith J. Griffith was born in Bettws, Glamorganshire, Wales, on January 4, 1850.
+Griffith J. Griffith was born in Bettws, Glamorganshire, Wales, on January 4, 1850, to Margaret Jenkins Morgan and Griffith M. Griffith.
 He immigrated to the United States in 1865, settling in Ashland, Pennsylvania.
 In 1873, he moved to San Francisco, California, and became manager of the Herald Publishing Company.
-In 1887, he married Mary Agnes Christina Mesmer (1864–1948), a daughter of early Los Angeles settler and businessman Louis Mesmer.

-In 1878, G. J. Griffith became mining correspondent for the Alta California, a San Francisco newspaper.
+In 1878, Griffith became mining correspondent for the Alta California, a San Francisco newspaper.
 As a reporter, he gained extensive knowledge of the mining industry on the Pacific Coast and in Nevada, which led to his employment by various mining syndicates.
-As a mining expert, Griffith acquired a fortune.
+In 1879 he was hired as superintendent of the new Wales Consolidated Gold & Silver Mining Company, whose mine in Eureka, Nevada, mysteriously burned down two years later and never produced any precious metals.
+During that time the company's publicly traded stock fluctuated wildly and Grif was accused of inflating its prospects.